How do you help when your husband is discouraged?

 That’s normal.
 You don’t have to be defined by the rocking but you do need to understand what is going on so you don’t flip out and add more worry and anxiety.

-2. Take your worry to the Lord
+2. Take your worry to God

 It’s hard to heal what you don’t accept.
 I learned it the hard way during my seasons of transition.